Burstsam/nkk/README.md

 # teapod

 A unofficial App for Anime-on-Demand.
-Teapod is a unoffical App for Anime-on-Demand (AoD).
+Teapod is a unofficial App for Anime-on-Demand (AoD).
 It allows you to watch all your favourite animes from AoD on your Android Device.

 [<img src="https://gitlab.com/IzzyOnDroid/repo/-/raw/master/assets/IzzyOnDroid.png" height="75">](https://apt.izzysoft.de/fdroid/index/apk/org.mosad.teapod)